Albert Dohmen: Career

 Born in Krefeld, Dohmen took part in children's roles in opera performances.
 From 1970 to 1974 he studied oboe in Essen.
 In 1976 he won first prize at the Bundeswettbewerb Gesang in Berlin.
 Dohmen then studied law at the University of Cologne from 1976 to 1982.
 He received private singing lessons from soprano Gladys Kuchta.
-In 1982 he was accepted to the opera studio of the Deutsche Oper am Rhein..
+In 1982 he was accepted to the opera studio of the Deutsche Oper am Rhein.
 In 1986 he moved to the Hessisches Staatstheater Wiesbaden.
 He has been working as a freelancer since 1991.

-His international breakthrough came in 1997 in the title role in Alban Berg's Wozzeck at both the Salzburg Easter Festival and the Salzburg Festival, directed by Peter Stein, both with Claudio Abbado conducting, the Berliner Philharmoniker and the Wiener Philharmoniker respectively.
+His international breakthrough came in 1997 in the title role in Alban Berg's Wozzeck at both the Salzburg Easter Festival and the Salzburg Festival, directed by Peter Stein, both with Claudio Abbado conducting, the Berlin Philharmonic and the Vienna Philharmonic respectively.
 He then sang with conductors such as Lorin Maazel, Kurt Masur, Zubin Mehta, Michel Plasson, Georges Prêtre, Giuseppe Sinopoli, and Georg Solti.
 Dohmen is regarded as one of the leading interpreters of the role of Wotan in Wagner's Der Ring des Nibelungen.
-He sang this role in complete Ring cycles at the Grand Théâtre de Genève, the Nederlandse Opera Amsterdam, the Deutsche Oper Berlin, from 2007 to 2010 under the direction of Christian Thielemann at the Bayreuth Festival, in 2009 with James Levine at the Metropolitan Opera, in 2011 at the Vienna State Opera, in 2012 at the Hamburgische Staatsoper, and in 2013 to 2015 at the Liceu in Barcelona.
+He sang this role in complete Ring cycles at the Grand Théâtre de Genève, the Dutch National Opera Amsterdam, the Deutsche Oper Berlin, from 2007 to 2010 under the direction of Christian Thielemann at the Bayreuth Festival, in 2009 with James Levine at the Metropolitan Opera, in 2011 at the Vienna State Opera, in 2012 at the Hamburg State Opera, and in 2013 to 2015 at the Liceu in Barcelona.

 In 2010 he made his role debut as Gurnemanz in Wagner's Parsifal in Geneva.
 He appeared as Barak in Die Frau ohne Schatten by Richard Strauss, first at the Maggio Musicale Fiorentino conducted by Zubin Mehta.
-Dohmen performed internationally, including the Royal Opera House Covent Garden, Staatsoper Unter den Linden, Bavarian State Opera in Munich, Teatro Real de Madrid, Opéra Bastille, Palau de les Arts Reina Sofia, la Monnaie in Brussels, and Tokyo Bunka Kaikan.
+Dohmen performed internationally, including the Royal Opera House Covent Garden, Staatsoper Unter den Linden, Bavarian State Opera in Munich, Teatro Real de Madrid, Opéra Bastille, Palau de les Arts Reina Sofía, la Monnaie in Brussels, and Tokyo Bunka Kaikan.